Back to all posts

 The “better” massage really depends on your goals and preferences.
 If you have specific, small knots in areas like your neck or shoulders that need detailed attention, a Deep Tissue or Swedish Massage might be the ideal choice.
 However, if you crave intense, deep pressure across large areas of your body but find the sharpness of elbows uncomfortable, Ashiatsu is a fantastic alternative.
 It works the deepest layers of muscle and connective tissue, making it a game-changer for chronic lower back pain, sciatica, and overall muscle tightness.
 Many people find it delivers profound, lasting relief that traditional methods can’t quite match.

-Comparing Comfort Levels
+Comparing the Comfort and Sensation

 It’s a common myth that a massage has to hurt to be effective.
 While traditional deep tissue can have moments of “good pain,” Ashiatsu is known for delivering deep compression without the discomfort.
 Because the pressure is distributed through the entire foot, it feels less invasive and is often described as surprisingly gentle for how deep it is.
 The goal is always to work with your body, not against it.
 A skilled therapist, whether using hands or feet, will communicate with you to ensure you’re comfortable.
 The broad, gliding strokes of Ashiatsu help lull your nervous system into a state of deep relaxation, making the entire session feel both therapeutic and incredibly soothing.